Diary of a Network Geek

 Star Trek Afterlife

-Filed under: Art,Life, the Universe, and Everything,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:22 am for you boring, normal people.
+Filed under: Art,Life, the Universe, and Everything,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:22 am for you boring, normal people.

 Oh, now this is taking fandom a little too far, I think.